 What should I expect in the first session?

 You can expect a warm, friendly experience upon entering my office.
 We will talk about what brought you to therapy and how I may be of help.
-We will discuss the nuts and bolts of therapy along with the initial forms you completed before your arrival.
+We will discuss the logistics of therapy along with the initial forms you completed before your arrival.
 You are free to ask me any questions and you will always be respected in your comfort level of what you want to share with me.
 A follow-up appointment will then be scheduled based on this appointment if we decide we would like to move forward in working together.